The Wisdom of Dao De Jing (Facebook)

 tr.
 E. C. Chang

-The Dao that can be expressed in words is not the original Dao (1)
+The Dao that can be expressed in words is not the lasting Dao.

-The name that can be assigned as a label is not the original name.
+The name that can be identified or written is not the lasting Name.

-Through you (3) identification of all things begins.
+Through you (observability; measurability), identification of all things begins.

-Thus, with wu, one can sense Dao’s subtleties.
+Thus, with “wu,” one can intuitively sense Dao’s subtleties.

-With you, one can only observe its external attributes.
+With “you,” one can observe or measure its limitations or attributes.

 These two are from the same source with two different names.

-Wu and you are the profoundest of all profundities.
-They are the gateway to all subtleties.
-Both are referred to as profundity.
+Wu and you are referred to as the profundities or mysterious.
+They are the most profound of the profundities, the gateway to all subtleties.

 Dao De Jing